williamlamjy/mTracker/docs/UserGuide.md

 _**Note: If unknown/invalid parameters are input when mTracker prompts for the parameters to edit, they will be ignored.**_

+_**Note: If any of the non-optional parameters of the instrument being edited are provided with invalid inputs, you would be prompted to give a valid input.
+See adding of the respective instrument for its non-optional parameters.**_

 Then, it prints out the changes that have been made: